PawelNorek/cherrypy/README.md

 Then you can start python script with 'python tut09.py'.

 Ouch!!!
 For this to run you will need mariadb database :)

+You know that you will need to install dependicies for python and npm? :)))